Minds (MINDS) Price Down 29.5% This Week

 About Minds

-It is usually not currently possible to purchase alternative cryptocurrencies such as Minds directly using U.S. dollars.
-Investors seeking to acquire Minds should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Minds using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Minds directly using U.S. dollars.
+Investors seeking to trade Minds should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Minds using one of the aforementioned exchanges.

 Receive News & Updates for Minds Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Minds and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.